dcmvdbekerom/pypdfplot/docs/source/quickstart.rst

 ************

 The ``pypdfplot`` package is designed to seamlessly integrate with ``Matplotlib``.
-In this section we will go through a basic example that shows how to use ``pypdfplot``.
+This section goes through a basic example that shows how to use ``pypdfplot``.

 Simple Example
 ==============

-For this example, our goal is to produce a red plot of the quadratic function from -10 to 20.
+For this example, the goal is to produce a red plot of the quadratic function from -10 to 20.
-To start off, we will first plot this in the conventional way using ``Matplotlib``.
+To start off, you first plot this in the conventional way using ``Matplotlib``.

 Create a new python file, let's call it ``example.py``.